Webhook Payload

 Webhook Retry Strategy

-If your webhook fails to be delivered (any status code outside of 2XX), BotMailRoom will retry an additional 4 times within a 12 hour period.
+If your webhook fails to be delivered (any status code outside of 2XX), BotMailRoom will retry an additional 6 times within a 12 hour period (initial interval of 30 seconds, backoff coefficient of 4).
 After that, you can still view the webhook log and resend it manually in the emails page.

 Resend Webhook